-Naccarato is the first in her field to extensively study the sexual needs specific to the Little People community on the physical, emotional, and psychosocial level.
-“She is really a true pioneer in her own right,” says Dr. Patti Britton, a mentor to Naccarato and the co-founder of Sex Coach U. “She is the first person I know of in the Little People community who has had the courage and the wherewithal to design and implement programs and materials designed specifically for the Little People community around their specific sexual needs.”
+Naccarato is the first in her field to extensively study the sexual needs specific to the little-person community on the physical, emotional, and psychosocial level.
+“She is really a true pioneer in her own right,” says Dr. Patti Britton, a mentor to Naccarato and the co-founder of Sex Coach U. “She is the first person I know of in the little-people community who has had the courage and the wherewithal to design and implement programs and materials designed specifically for the little-people community around their specific sexual needs.”

 According to the Little People of America website, there are roughly 200 types of medical dwarfism.
-A Little Person is usually 2’8” to 4’8” in height, but it varies.
-On average, they are 4 feet tall with a wide range of difficulty in medical conditions.
+A little person is usually 2 feet 8 inches to 4 feet 8 inches in height, but it varies.
+On average, they are 4 feet tall with a wide range of omedical conditions.

 “I have been involved with Little People of America since I was 9 years old and I have attended numerous conferences and workshops,” Naccarato says. “[I’ve heard] everything under the sun about how we can better our lives and how we can help each other understand adaptive tips and things, but no one talks about sex.
 They will talk about marriage, they will talk about relationships, or parenting, or adopting, or having children—medical aspects, social aspects.”

 That is where Naccarato comes in.
 She works with these particularities to help couples with any body shape or size come together for sexual intimacy.
-In addition to the comprehensive workshop and manual basics, her website boasts a long list of tools in the shopping section, ranging from her patented Love Bench, which Jacobs and Dorren are the models for, to vibrators for women who can’t reach their genitals and pillows with “fleshlights” imbedded inside for male masturbation when their arms are not long enough to reach their penis.
-She also sells other tools, like condoms that are easier to put on for people with limited dexterity, and special pillows to assist in repositioning.
+In addition to the comprehensive workshop and manual basics, her website boasts a long list of tools in the shopping section, including her patented Love Bench, which Jacobs and Dorren are the models for; vibrators for women who can’t reach their genitals; and pillows with “fleshlights” imbedded inside for male masturbation when their arms are not long enough to reach their penis.
+She also sells other tools, such as condoms that are easier to put on for people with limited dexterity, and special pillows to assist in repositioning.

-At the Little People of America conference, Naccarato pushed to have her own booth in the Expo, a trade show of adaptive products and resources for Little People.
+At the Little People of America conference, Naccarato pushed to have her own booth in the Expo, a trade show of adaptive products and resources for little people.
 She is the only one who offers products around sex.
-“My booth is an undertaking in itself to be able to present a booth at a Little People Conference,” she says, “because it’s such a conservative family organization and I had to go through a lot a lot of hoops to be able to do this…because I had adult content, mine had to be covered with a black curtain because there’s children there.
+“My booth is an undertaking in itself to be able to present a booth at a little-people conference,” she says, “because it’s such a conservative family organization.
+I had to go through a lot of hoops to be able to do this … because I had adult content, mine had to be covered with a black curtain because there’s children there.
 It’s the only way.”

 Before learning the ropes a new way, Dorren had to overcome major psychological obstacles that blocked her from believing she was able to engage sexually or to be in a relationship at all.
-“Being Little People,” explains Janna, “we have to learn to adapt to everything and do things our own way because the world is built for average sized people.
+“Being little people,” Janna says, “we have to learn to adapt to everything and do things our own way because the world is built for average-sized people.
 People who are less creative often give up.”

-“You go by your own rules,” adds Jacobs.
+“You go by your own rules,” Jacobs adds.

-“People with disabilities may have had an asexual upbringing and protective families that prevented growth,” says Naccarato.
+“People with disabilities may have had an asexual upbringing and protective families that prevented growth,” Naccarato says.
 “Living under the attitude of the medical model from a lifetime of surgeries and insensitive doctors teaches people with disability that their body is broken, not sensual.”
-She works hard to show that Little People can allow themselves sensuality, pleasure, and connection.
+She works hard to show that little people can allow themselves sensuality, pleasure, and connection.

 “There is a lot said behind closed doors,” Dorren adds.
 “She is changing that.
 People are catching on to what she is doing.”